cknightfury/detakon/docs/source/source.rst

 skiplines
 ---------

 The ``skiplines`` setting skips X number of lines before opening the file in DictReader.
+Argument must be an integer.

 This is intended for skipping lines before the header, such as metadata.